Skip to content

 An Irish Goodbye was filmed across County Derry, County Down (Saintfield) and County Antrim (Templepatrick).
 It showcases the rural and rugged beauty of the Irish countryside, particularly in the opening scenes, where we are met with rolling hilltops as far as the eye can see.

-An Irish Goodbye was primarily filmed across Northern Ireland counties, which makes sense seeing as it was funded by the NI Screen.
-The rural backdrop also adds to the sense of isolation felt by both brothers and how they are basically stuck together until they figure it out and compromise with one another.
+An Irish Goodbye was primarily filmed across Northern Ireland counties, which makes sense, considering that the NI Screen funded it.
+The rural backdrop also adds to the sense of isolation both brothers feel and how they are stuck together until they figure it out and compromise.

 County Derry – filming location

-County Derry is full of rich history and in 2013, it was named the U.K.’s City of Culture.
+County Derry is rich in history, and in 2013, it was named the U.K.’s City of Culture.
 From the historic Derry City Walls to the Craft Village and the Museum of Free Derry, it is a city bustling with the uniqueness of NI culture and history.

 An Irish Goodbye filming location